 Q. Would I be better off remaining a named driver on my parents’ policy or getting my own policy?
 Short-term vs long-term?

 A: It all depends on how often you're driving your parents’ car.
-If you are only driving it the odd time, then you’d be better off as a named driver on their policy.
-But if you take out a policy in your own name, then you will start to earn your own no claims bonus – which will save you a lot after the first year.
+If you're only driving it the odd time, then you’d be better off as a named driver on their policy.
+But if you take out a policy in your own name, then you will start to earn your own No Claims Bonus – which will save you a lot after the first year.

-You might also be interested to know that if you are a named driver on your parents’ policy, then some insurers (including Liberty Insurance) will give you a named driver discount for the number of full years you were named on their policy without any claims.
+You might also be interested to know that if you're a named driver on your parents’ policy, then some insurers (including Liberty) will give you a Named Driver Discount for the number of full years you were named on their policy without any claims.
 This will stand to you when you take out your own policy.